macarooni-man/auto-mcs/README.md

 <br><br>
 # Advanced Configuration
-As this is a relatively new project, a lot of things have changed during development.
-A comprehensive documentation suite is in progress and will be available in the near future on the website.
-It will be available here as soon as it's released.
-For now, feel free to contact me directly with any questions or concerns.
+As this is a relatively new project, a lot of things have and may change during development.
+[Visit the website for a comprehensive overview of all the features provided by auto-mcs](https://www.auto-mcs.com/guides).

 <br><br>